 There’s a lot of things in Toronto worth photographing.
-The city is blessed with an abundance of green space, beautiful beaches, a diverse array of neighbourhoods, an instantly recognizable skyline and some unique architecture – all of which inspire a countless stream of Instagram posts.
-Whether you’re a visitor or a local, if you’re looking for some of the best spots in Toronto to snap a post-worthy pic, here are 17 of the best.
+The city is blessed with an abundance of green space, beautiful beaches, a diverse array of neighbourhoods each with their own distinct personality, an instantly recognizable skyline and some unique architecture – all of which inspire a countless stream of Instagram posts from visitors and locals alike.
+Whether you live in Toronto or you're just passing through, if you’re looking for some of the best spots in Toronto to snap a post-worthy pic, here are 17 of the best.

 Nathan Philips Square

-One of Toronto’s most recognizable landmarks also happens to be one of its most Instagram-worthy no matter the season.
-Located across from City Hall, Nathan Philips Square is always a hive of activity whether there’s a special event happening, a concert, or farmer’s market.
+One of Toronto’s most recognizable landmarks also happens to be one of its most Instagram-worthy sights no matter the season.
+Located across from City Hall, Nathan Philips Square is always a hive of activity whether there’s a special event happening, winter skating going on, a concert, or a weekly farmer’s market.

 Sunnyside Bathing Pavilion